jasPreMar/Typeframe/README.md

-Braces were chosen because of their ornate appearance that enclose the name.

 #### APP BARS
 To create an app bar, use two or more `==` without any text following.
 Without any elements inside this only indicates a blank container.